MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Publish-PnPSyntexModel.md

 ```

 ## DESCRIPTION
-This command publishes a SharePoint Syntex content understanding models to a list.
+This command publishes a SharePoint Syntex content understanding model to a list.

 ## EXAMPLES